 These bytes together with any data to be sent with the command form the Command-Transport Protocol Data Unit (C-TPDU) for T=0.
 The mapping of the C-APDU onto the C-TPDU is described in clause 7.3.

-The terminal transmits the header to the UICC and waits for a procedure byte.
+The terminal transmits the header to the UICC and waits for a procedure byte or a status byte.

 7.2.2.3 Command processing